Lahm21111/Literature_Review/README.md

 2. The time-domain cross correlation is used as the features, which is kind of robust to the noise in the environment.

 3. A fully connected neural network is used for distance and direction estimation.

+## 31. Non Line of Sight Vehicle Localization Based on Sound

+### Summary:

+This paper proposes a novel approach for localizing vehicles in Non-Line-of-Sight (NLoS) regions using sound, enabling the development of a sound-based active emergency braking system.
+A new particle filter method incorporating Acoustic-Spatial Pseudo-Likelihood (ASPLE) is introduced to track vehicles using acoustic and spatial data.
+Additionally, the ARIL dataset, the first to provide NLoS vehicle locations as ground truth, is proposed.
+The method is validated on the ARIL and OVAD datasets, demonstrating strong performance in NLoS localization.
+The study also analyzes how sound reflections impact the method’s accuracy.

+### Take Away Information:

+1. A novel likelihood function named ASPLE is used to estimate the location information for constructing an active emergency brake

+2. A novel NLOS framework is proposed by combining the acoustic information and surrounding spatial information

+3. The author hypothesizes different sound reflection patterns at various locations and integrates beamforming to calculate the possibility.

+4. Sound from different direction have different weight in particle filter

+5. Only n discrete azimuth bins are needed because different particles share the same bins

+6. 56 microphone is redundant for this scenarios, around 10 microphone is still feasible

+7. The model ultimately needs to be designed to consider sound paths beyond the 3rd reflection.

+8. The method also has a good performance in OVAD dataset which proves that the prior knowledge in particle filter is convincable.
 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)